—

 Does your company need to put together a Scope of Work (SOW) for a freelance project?
-Below is a great example that factors in many considerations for a project.
+We’ve put together a great example that factors in many considerations for a project.
 With over a decade of experience in freelance engagements, this sample SOW is a great place to start!

 1. Start with a General Statement of Work, outlining the overall goal of the project: